Yoast/wordpress-seo/readme.txt

 	* Made the Google+ and Facebook post descriptions translatable by WPML.
 	* Better calculation precision for SEO score
 	* Improved 403 headers for illegal file requests as suggested by [cfoellmann](https://github.com/cfoellmann)
+	* Synchronized TextStatistics class with changes from the original, this should provide somewhat better results for non-latin languages.
 	* CSS and JS files are now minified